mindscan-de/BrightFlux/README.md

 * [DFCORE] Support original Index
   * [DFCORE] copy the original index in a derived data frame
 * [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
-* [DFCORE] reindex "__idx" row on data frame filtering and data frame column selection (happens automatically when frame is selected without this "__idx" row)
+* [DFCORE] re-index "__idx" row on data frame filtering and data frame column selection (happens automatically when frame is selected without this "__idx" row)

 Search Engine